Vegetebird/StridedTransformer-Pose3D/README.md

 ## Download pretrained model

-The pretrained model can be found in [here](https://drive.google.com/drive/folders/13p62U_f5Z5Ay2jyRlXDkeU7tccde8DxS?usp=sharing), please download it and put in the './checkpoint/pretrained' dictory.
+The pretrained model can be found in [here](https://drive.google.com/drive/folders/13p62U_f5Z5Ay2jyRlXDkeU7tccde8DxS?usp=sharing), please download it and put in the './checkpoint/pretrained' directory.

 ## Test the model